IntersectMBO/cardano-haskell-packages/README.md

-# Metadata for Haskell package repository
+# Cardano Haskell package repository

 This git repository contains the metadata used to create the internal Hackage package repository available at https://...